 Adopt-a-Beach Program Information

 The Outer Banks Surfrider Foundation is responsible for coordinating the Adopt-A-Beach program in Dare County.
-This program involves individual, business, and organization sponsors willing to adopt a local public beach access and keep it clean at a minimum of six times a year.
+This program involves individual, business, and organization sponsors willing to adopt a local public beach access and keep it clean at a minimum of four times a year.

 The towns in which public accesses are available agree to assist in coordination by providing sponsorship signs for the access offering publicity to the sponsor.